do not run this command! It's for illustrative purposes only.

 If you are a participant in the Earlham Institute training course

 You do not need to read any further than this section.
 You will be given login details to virtual machines by the organisers or the trainers.
 The trainers will show you how to login and how to access a terminal and a graphical user interface (GUI) on the virtual machines, and how to paste commands if you want to copy and paste commands from somewhere.
-You will need to download the latest version of the course repository and create a few directories (instructions follow after this paragraph).
-All other software and data required for the course is on the virtual machines, and the commands to execute each piece of software will work straight away on your Linux command line or on the GUI after you log in.
+All software and data required for the course is on the virtual machines, and the commands to execute each piece of software will work straight away on your Linux command line or on the GUI after you log in.
 Please also consult the course prerequisites listed here.

 Following along in the course